 Introduction

-For decades, the physical parameters necessary for high (1.5E4 K) electron temperature (Te) galactic narrow line region gas clouds has remained unexplained[citations, showing the decades].
+Nebular clouds in star forming regions and active galactic nuclei (AGN) typically show electron temperatures around Te = XXX (Osterbrock & Ferland 2006).
+However, anomalously high values Te > 1.54x104 have been noticed in surveys for decades without a thorough explanation for the physical mechanism responsible for creating such conditions in narrow line emitting AGN [citations, showing the decades [YOU HAVE THE CITATIONS AT THE BOTTOM SO PUT THEM IN!].

+While more recent work has started to address the topic head on, signatures of high Te have been present in small spectroscopic samples of AGN.
+Shuder & Osterbrock (1981) explain…[SEE TABLE 4]

+[NOW GO THROUGH KOMOSSA AND SHULTZ 1997 AND SET UP HOW THE MODELLING IS TYPICALLY DONE.]

 To model these clouds in the narrow line region, we typically assume some photoionization source, such as the accretion disk around a central supermassive black hole in active galactic nuclei (AGN), or stellar radiation in star forming galaxies.
-This photoionization will go through the gas cloud, and we measure spectra from this cloud.
+This ionizing radiation will go through the gas cloud, and we measure spectra from this cloud.
 We can assume reasonable ranges for parameters of the cloud such as ionization parameter, metallicity, hydrogen density, grain content etc. from previous literature.
-We can input these conditions into a computer program called CLOUDY that will output emission lines for a galaxy with the given input characteristics. [whats the typical way of modeling narrow line regions, assume some ionizing continuum, accretion disk etc and then it does through the cloud, assume u, hden, z, etc., then introduce cloudy and mappings code][show realistic ranges in parameters, those predict common temps, show evidence][setup history of it, go in order from shudder and osterbrock 1981 dig through 4363 and high te, dopita w shocks, K&S 1997, groves 2004, r14, zLH]. [typical electron temps, osterbrock ferland,] Our research focuses on this temperature problem in narrow line region (NLR) emitting Active Galactic Nuclei (AGN) [move farther down].
+We can input these conditions into a computer program called CLOUDY that will output emission lines for a galaxy with the given input characteristics. [show realistic ranges in parameters, those predict common temps, show evidence][setup history of it, go in order from shudder and osterbrock 1981 dig through 4363 and high te, dopita w shocks, K&S 1997, groves 2004, r14, zLH]. [typical electron temps, osterbrock ferland,].
 As Zhang, Liang and Hammer (2013) mention, there has been no clear explanation of the temperature problem, and most attempts to explain it have relied on unrealistic combinations of parameters.
 Komossa & Schulz (1997) attempted to solve this problem by increasing density, but their density values caused inconsistencies in other measurements, specifically OI values.
 Richardson et al. (2014) investigated the possibility that the temperature problem is actually a density problem causing false readings in the temperature sensitive line ratios, but determined that this was not actually the case.

+---------------------------------------------------------

+EVERYTHING BELOW THIS LINE IS METHODS]

+---------------------------------------------------------

+Our research focuses on this temperature problem in narrow line region (NLR) emitting Active Galactic Nuclei (AGN) [move farther down]

 Our research uses data from the Sloan Digital Sky Survey as well as constraints on galaxy types established in Kewley et al. to separate our data set by galaxy type.
 Interestingly, our data set contains no LINERs.
 Shock-wave heating is a possible heating mechanism, but LINERs are shocked AGN, so because we have no LINERs, we do not explore shocks.